 - Emphasis on improvisation

-- Heterophony as a commonly occurring practice (two or more performers doing in the same line, each in their own way, producing simultaneously sounding variations in the line)
+- Heterophony as a commonly occurring practice (two or more performers playing the same line, each in their own way, producing simultaneously sounding variations in the line)

 - Music as an integral part of daily life